snowkuma/django-tutorial/README.md

 Following the basic tutorial from the Django [link](https://docs.djangoproject.com/en/2.1/intro/tutorial01/)

-The tutorial is split into 7 parts.
+The tutorial is split into 7 parts of the course of which we create a simple poll application.
+The tutorial is quite a whistlestop tour, so further study may be required.

 ## P1 - Checking setup and creating a project